 RACHELLE MOZMAN // Casa de Mujeres

 Rachelle Mozman's photography has been exhibited nationally and abroad.
 In 2013 Mozman exhibited La Negra y su Pequeña at The Camera Club of New York and was awarded an AIR at LMCC.
 In 2012 Mozman was awarded an AIR at The Camera Club of New York, and she was featured in Nueva Luz.
 Mozman also exhibited a selection of photographs from the series Casa de Mujeres at Catherine Edelman gallery and she participated in Caribbean: Crossroads of the World exhibition at The Studio Museum in Harlem.
+In 2011 Mozman was awarded an AIR at Smack Mellon and she participated in The (S) Files Biennial at El Museo del Barrio.
+She had an individual exhibition of her series Costa del Este through En Foco’s Traveling Exhibition program.

 In 2010 Mozman participated in 31 Women in Art Photography, New York, NY, Parábola; Una Línea Imaginaría Entre Mujeres Fotógrafas at the Centro Cultural de España, El Salvador, the VII Bienal del Istmo Centroamericano, Nicaragua, Family Value, at Michael Mazzeo gallery, New York, NY, and Laberinto de Miradas, Antiguo Edificio de Tabacalera, Madrid, Spain.